firehoseio/firehose/README.md

     | | | | | |  __/ | | | (_) \__ \  __/
     |_| |_|_|  \___|_| |_|\___/|___/\___|

-    Build Realtime web applications in Ruby
+    Build realtime web applications in Ruby and JS

 # What is Firehose?

-Firehose is both a Rack application and JavaScript library that makes building scalable real-time web applications possible.
+Firehose is both a Rack application and JavaScript library that makes building real-time web applications possible.

 # Getting Started

-First, you'll need to install and run Redis 2.6 from http://redis.io/download 2.6 is required for Lua/EVAL support.
+First, you'll need to install and run Redis 2.6 from http://redis.io/download Version 2.6 is required because Firehose uses [Lua/EVAL](http://redis.io/commands/eval) for its transactions, which is not available in earlier versions of Redis.

 Then install the gem.